Richard Jewell: How Did the Security Guard Die?

 The 2019 movie mainly covered the FBI investigation surrounding the discovered bomb and the subsequent media coverage that it received.
 While the film masterfully depicted the swinging image of Jewell in the media: hero one day, villain on the next; it reached its conclusion once Jewell’s name was cleared by the FBI.

-Followed by that, the real Richard Jewell who had faced severe trouble and inconvenience due to the accusation went on to charge several libel cases against the news organisations that had defamed him.
-These included NBC News, The Atlanta Journal-Constitution, CNN and The New York Post.
+Followed by that, the real Richard Jewell, who had faced severe trouble and inconvenience due to the accusation, went on to charge several libel cases against the news organizations that had defamed him.
+These included NBC News, The Atlanta Journal-Constitution, CNN, and The New York Post.
 Jewell’s motif, however, had never been about earning money through monetary settlements.
 He just wanted to clear his name.

-Moreover, Jewell also sued his then employer, Piedmont college for labeling him as a sort of fanatic.
-Jewell believed that the presumptuous attitude of his employer was somehow linked to the reason that FBI began suspecting him in the first place.
+Moreover, Jewell also sued his then-employer, Piedmont College, for labeling him as a sort of fanatic.
+Jewell believed that the presumptuous attitude of his employer was somehow linked to the reason that the FBI began suspecting him in the first place.
 Piedmont College settled with Jewell for an undisclosed amount too.

 Apart from fighting the lawsuits, Jewell also made several public appearances in an attempt to negate the vilification that he had faced.
 For instance, he appeared on the late-night show, ‘Saturday Night Live’ in 1997.
 With a sportingly light-hearted mood, Jewell joked about not being responsible for killing Mother Teresa and Princess Diana.
 Luckily, the media or the authorities did not doubt him this time.